Share Tips UK Revealed for 2023: Daily Share Tips

 Taking into account the added risk factor of investing in AIM shares, it makes sense to keep your positions small.
 For example, while 80-90% of your wider portfolio should concentrate on strong and stable investments, you should limit your exposure to AIM shares to no more than 10-20%.
 In doing so, you can mitigate your long-term risks of choosing a stock that fails to live up to its promise.

-If you are going to allocate some of your portfolio to AIM shares, then one of the best share tips today is that to build a highly diversified basket.
+If you are going to allocate some of your portfolios to AIM shares, then one of the best share tips today is that to build a highly diversified basket.
 In order to achieve this, you are best advised to back dozens of different companies from a wide range of sectors.
 This will ensure that you are not over-exposed to one or two firms.

 Sure, there is every likelihood that you will pick at least one ‘bad apple’.
 But, by initiating a sensible diversification strategy, you won’t feel the impact anywhere near as much.